mcb1510/CNNs_blog/README.md

 **6.- Output Layer:** This is the final layer of the CNN that produces the prediction.
 For instance, in a multi-class classification task, the Softmax activation function is commonly used to convert the output into a probability distribution across all possible categories (e.g., cat = 0.85, dog = 0.10, car = 0.05).

-Let's see a visual representation of the process with the following image:
+The following image illustrates how the CNN layers transform the input step by step:

 <p align="center">
   <img src="/images/elephant.png" alt="cnn_example">
 </p>

 **1.- Original Image:**
-We start with a colorful picture of an Elephant (size = 716 x 788px)
+We start with a colorful input image of an elephant (716 × 788 pixels).

 **2.- Grayscale & Resize:**
 The image is simplified by removing color and resizing while keeping important structure.